-The Investment Manager seeks to invest at least 75% of its NAV (excluding unrated securities and cash and cash equivalents) in companies and REITs with an E Rating of 1-3, without preference for a specific rating.
+The Investment Manager will invest at least 75% of the Fund's net assets in companies and REITs with an E Rating of 1-3, without preference for a specific rating.
 In order to do this, the Investment manager assigns companies and REITS an individual E Rating, based on Wellington Management's proprietary ratings framework, using a rating scale of 1-5, where 1 is the highest rating.
 A rating of 1 is the most positive rating, indicating that the issuer is a leader among its peers in managing material environmental or social risks or incorporating environmental or social factors into its practices.
 A rating of 5 is the most negative, indicating that the issuer may be lagging its peers in managing certain material environmental or social risks or incorporating environmental or social factors into its practices.
 E Ratings use environmental indicators (such as energy efficiency, carbon emissions and pollutants, sustainable packaging and hazardous waste).